 Summer is over and with winter approaching, you are probably wondering several things.
 How much snow will be dumped on us this year?
 How cold will it be?
 How many blizzards will we have this year?
-The transition from one season to another can be rather difficult and sometimes stressful.
+The transition into winter storage can be rather difficult and sometimes stressful.
 But if you plan accordingly, it can be a smooth one.

 Let’s begin.
 Grab a piece of paper and pen, then walk around your property and write down items that cannot be kept outside during the cold, snowy months.
 These items would do best to move into your storage unit.
 Things such as patio furniture, bikes, grills and garden tools.
 Kids toys can be stored for next year’s playing fun.
 You can even gather up the pool floats and toys as well.
 It also makes sense to check inside your home and garage in case any outdoor items made their way in there by your kiddos.